 Upon review of a filing, the AMC issues a formal decision permitting or prohibiting the transaction, and publishes the non-confidential version of the decision on its website.

-The AMC imposed behavioural commitments on the parties in a number of recent foreign-to-foreign transactions, including the Bayer/Monsanto deal (2017), the GSK/Novartis deal (2015) and the Whirlpool/Indesit deal (2015).
+The AMC has imposed behavioural commitments on the parties in a number of recent foreign-to-foreign transactions, including the PSA/FCA deal (2020), the Bayer/Monsanto deal (2017), the GSK/Novartis deal (2015) and the Whirlpool/Indesit deal (2015).
 There are no recent decisions prohibiting foreign-to-foreign transactions.

 A merger clearance decision does not cover ancillary restraints (such as non-compete, non-solicitation), which may formally require separate (antitrust) clearance.

 Third parties (eg, customers, competitors, complainants) can be involved during the Phase II investigation if the AMC believes that the notified transaction may significantly affect their rights and interests.
 Such third parties have the right to be heard, and to have limited access to the case materials.